 – Negotiation Leaders reception: Students who took part in the Negotiation Leaders workshop will be invited to a special reception to share their experiences with one another and with teachers, headmasters and program partners who will also be invited.
 Last year’s reception was held at the residence of the U.S. Ambassador to Belgium.

-– Closing Event at KANAL: We will close the academic year with an event hosted at KANAL – Centre Pompidou to which all students taking part in the program will be invited, along with their families.
+– Closing Event at KANAL: We will close the academic year with an event hosted at KANAL – Centre Pompidou to which all students taking part in the program will be invited, along with program partners.
 The event will showcase the creative works (films, poetry, dance) students created together.
 Participants will be presented with certificates as we recognize and celebrate the learning, creative and interpersonal journeys that they took together.

 Impact on students:

 - Build a new vocabulary to organize thinking about when and how to negotiate

 - Become leaders in “changing the game” from competing or avoiding to creatively collaborating